mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 **Fixed text colour when row selected in Manage NuGet Packages dialog**

-When a package was checked in the Add NuGet Packages dialog any row was selected would display black text instead of white text making it hard to read.
+When a package was checked in the Add NuGet Packages dialog any row that was selected would display black text instead of white text.
+This was hard to read with the blue background colour used for the selected row.
 The wrong text colour was being set when a package was checked.
 This has been fixed in the Manage NuGet Packages dialog.